zlavogb/DATA-598-WI20-week-5/mysimplecompendium/README.md

 ## Code of conduct
-Please see the included file for the guidelines governing this project.
+Please see the included CODE_OF_CONDUCT.md for the guidelines governing this project.